 CBD oil is one solid trend, apart from everything else.
-Did you know that CBD oil contains some unrecognized botanical components called terpenes that can work a wide range of miracles for our bodies?
+Did you know that CBD oil contains some unrecognized botanical components called terpenes that can potentially improve the delivery of CBD to our bodies?
 Because of terpenes, the entire plant is definitely more effective than CBD isolate.
 It’s about time that terpenes got the great recognition they deserve.

 - 1 Why Do Terpenes in CBD Oil Matter?